justin020025/simple-grammar-corrector/README.md

 # Grammar corrector modified from spelling corrector

-### Goal:modify the code which corrects spelling mistakes to the code that corrects grammar error
+### Goal:Peter Norvig implemented a lightweight project to fix spelling mistakes.
+Now I modify it to a grammar corrector.
 <br>
 <b>input</b> : a phrase with less than or equal to 5 words
 <br>